Ask any parent waiting for a daycare spot and you’ll hear the same thing: Canada doesn’t have enough Early Childhood Educators.

 What You’ll Learn

-• Adapt programs to support children with disabilities
+- design inclusive programs for children with disabilities

 Program Options

-TMU also offers a Master’s of Early Childhood Studies for those interested in pursuing graduate education.
+TMU also offers a Master’s of Early Childhood Studies for graduates pursuing advanced or specialized roles.

 Locations